Education and Learning | Academic Advising Handbook

 Students who are interested in teaching Physical Education, Health, Science, Social Studies, Art, Music, Math, Foreign Language, or Language Arts should major in a related subject area (e.g. – Kinesiology, Science, History, Music, Literature, etc.) and are also required to apply to the professional preliminary licensure program through the School of Learning and Teaching (SLT) in order to complete a teaching license in addition to their Bachelor of Arts major.
 Professional licensure coursework in classroom management, content-specific pedagogy, and educational psychology prepares you to teach at the secondary level upon completion of your B.A.

 Teaching English to Speakers of Other Languages (TESOL)

 For those interested in teaching heritage language speakers, the opportunity to complete an endorsement in English for Speakers of Other Languages (ESOL) can be obtained by combining the Teaching English to Speakers of Other Languages (TESOL) minor with a Preliminary Teaching License and appropriate major.
 Please contact the Undergraduate Program Coordinator for additional details.

 Admission to the College of Education for earning your teaching license

-Students interested in licensure must complete the University core requirements and the required Professional Courses for Multiple Subjects (an additional 27 credits) or Special Education (an additional 36 credits) together with the Education and Learning major.
-Student teaching is the capstone experience.
-Transfer students who have already satisfied Pacific University's core requirements and are applying to the College of Arts and Sciences may simultaneously apply to the College of Education for admission to complete an early childhood/elementary authorization or a Special Education Endorsement.
+Transfer students who have already satisfied Pacific University's core requirements and are applying to the College of Arts and Sciences may simultaneously apply to the College of Education for admission to complete a Multiple Subjects, Special Education, or Single Subject Endorsement.
 Separate applications must be completed for each, and acceptance into the College of Arts and Sciences does not guarantee admission to the College of Education.